Nagendra1997/mesibo-documentation/index.md

 ```

-### Initialize REST API parameters
+#### Initialize REST API parameters
-From the chatbot configuration, initialize the parameters used to make REST calls.
-These parameters reamain the same for all REST requests you make.
-So, you need to call the helper function `chatbot_init_dialogflow` only once.

-Initialize the HTTP parameters `post_url`, `auth_bearer` and `chatbot_http_opt` in the chatbot configuration structure as follows
+Once we obtain the configuration, we can construct REST API parameters (URL and header) so that we can use it when required, rather than constructing them at runtime.

 ```cpp
 static int chatbot_init_dialogflow(mesibo_module_t* mod){